Desloratadine/ pseudoephedrine sustained-release tablets

 Desloratadine/ pseudoephedrine sustained-release tablets are used for:

 Temporarily relieving symptoms of allergies such as stuffy or runny nose, sneezing, or itchy nose.
 It may also be used for other conditions as determined by your doctor.

-Desloratadine/pseudoephedrine sustained-release tablets is an antihistamine and decongestant combination.
+Desloratadine/pseudoephedrine sustained-release tablets are an antihistamine and decongestant combination.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The decongestant promotes sinus and nasal drainage, which relieves congestion and pressure.

 Do NOT use desloratadine/ pseudoephedrine sustained-release tablets if:

 - you are allergic to any ingredient in desloratadine/pseudoephedrine sustained-release tablets or to similar medicines (eg, loratadine)

 - you have narrow-angle glaucoma, severe high blood pressure, severe heart disease (eg, coronary artery disease), or difficulty urinating

 - you have taken a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) within the last 14 days